PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Some other HR outsourcing solutions, apart from PEO and payroll service, are HRO (Human Resources Outsourcing), ASOs (Administrative Services Organizations), BPO (Business Process Outsourcing), EOR (Employer of Record), and RPO (Recruitment Process Outsourcing).

 BPO (Business Process Outsourcing) is the practice of contracting out full business functions to outside vendors, which include accounting, customer support, and human resources.
-BPO is usually suitable for larger businesses and provides scalable, adaptable back-office support.
+BPO is usually suitable for larger businesses and provides adaptable back-office support.

 An EOR (Employer of Record) formally becomes the legal employer for compliance purposes, and is particularly useful when hiring in other countries where the client has no legal entity.
 The EOR handles payroll, taxes, benefits, and contracts, while the client manages daily work activities.